-bba-office@berrybrow.co.uk or Berry Brow Infant and Nursery Academy, Birch Road, Huddersfield, HD4 7LP.
+Berry Brow Infant & Nursery Academy, Birch Road, Berry Brow, Huddersfield, HD4 7LP.or via bba-office@berrybrow.co.uk

 You can find details of the school's appeals information and timetable on our academy website.

 9. Monitoring arrangements

 This policy will be reviewed and approved by the Governors by 28 February every year.